UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 System administrators are presented with several options to control user permissions through the UKCloud Portal.
 The information below is intended as a brief guide to which permissions are applied using each setting.

 ![Portal permissions page](images/portal_permissions.png)

+> [!NOTE]
+> Selecting API only is not a permission level by itself.
+You are still required to choose one of the following Admin, Catalogue Author, vApp Author, vApp User or Console Only.

 ## User is admin?